camwhaler/Blog/_posts/2016-11-30-Gettnglinuxonchrome.markdown

 <div class="alert alert-dismissible alert-warning">
   <button type="button" class="close" data-dismiss="alert">&times;</button>
   <h4>Note</h4>
-  <p>If your chromebook doesn't have and intel sticker on it, don't bother with this tutorial.
+  <p>If your chromebook doesn't have an intel sticker on it, don't bother with this tutorial.
 Your chromebook isn't powerful enough.
 (If you have a lenovo chromebook you should be good).<a href="#" class="alert-link"></a></p>
 </div>

 To make this simpler for me, go [here](http://www.howtogeek.com/162120/how-to-install-ubuntu-linux-on-your-chromebook-with-crouton/){: target="_blank"} and follow step one to get into developer mode.
 Follow step two to the where they want you to copy and paste a command in the shell (the black page with white text).
 Insted of using their command use mine insted: